UnitexGramLab/unitex-governance/governance.md

 #### Transparency

 Building community trust in the governance of an open-source project is vital to its success.
 To that end, Unitex/GramLab project decision making must be done in a transparent, open fashion.
 No decisions about the project's direction, bug fixes or features may be done without community involvement and participation.
 Discussions must begin at the earliest possible point on a topic; the community’s participation is vital during the entire decision-making process.

-### Unitex/GramLab Project License

-* Core (Unitex) and IDE (GramLab) components are distributed under the terms of the GNU Lesser General Public License, version 2.1 [LGPLv2][LGPLv2], which itself incorporates the terms and conditions of the GNU General Public License.

-* Linguistic Resources are distributed under the terms of the Lesser General Public License For Linguistic Resources [LGPL-LR][LGPL-LR].

-* Unitex/GramLab includes copyrighted third-party libraries licensed either under the terms of the Apache Software License Version 1.1, or  under the terms of the [BSD 2-Clause][BSD-2-Clause] License ("BSD License").
-All  third-party packages are copyright by their respective authors.

 ### About this document